A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond

-Still, one needs to consider: \begin{itemize} \item overhead of quantum error correction, that is, mapping the protected qubits to sets of unprotected qubits, \item overhead of compiling the algorithms to the native gate set of the qubit technology, \item overhead of mapping the unprotected qubits to the physical qubits, while respecting the topology, in the sense of the pairs of qubits wherein 2-qubit gates can be applied. \end{itemize}
+Still, we need to consider: \begin{itemize} \item overhead of quantum error correction, that is, mapping the protected qubits to sets of unprotected qubits, \item overhead of compiling the algorithms to the native gate set of the qubit technology, \item overhead of mapping the unprotected qubits to the physical qubits, while respecting the topology, in the sense of the pairs of qubits wherein 2-qubit gates can be applied. \end{itemize}

-To illustrate this, let us consider the example developed by Egger \emph{et al.} \cite{egger2020credit}.
-This explores the run time needed on the transmon qubit of IBM with a hypothetical quantum error correction.
-For $K = 2^{20}$ assets, a fault-tolerant universal quantum computer would require approximately 37 million T/Toffoli gates.
-If we assume that error-corrected T/Toffoli-gates can be executed in $10^{-4}$ seconds, and that QPE can be removed (which reduces the circuit depth by a factor of two), we estimate a run time of 30 minutes to estimate the value at risk for a one-million-asset portfolio.
+To make this concrete, consider the credit-risk example of Egger \emph{et al.} \cite{egger2020credit}, who estimate the wall-clock time required to compute the value at risk (VaR) of a large loan portfolio on a fault-tolerant quantum computer built from IBM transmon qubits.
+The relevant quantum primitive is QAE which requires deep, coherent circuits and therefore full quantum error correction.
+For a portfolio of $K = 2^{20} \approx 10^{6}$ assets, the resulting circuit contains roughly $37$ million $T$/Toffoli gates, which form the dominant cost in a fault-tolerant implementation since these are the gates that must be distilled and are far more expensive than Clifford operations.
+Assuming each error-corrected $T$/Toffoli gate executes in $10^{-4}$~seconds, and exploiting a variant that removes the quantum phase estimation step (halving the circuit depth), we arrive at an estimated run time of about $30$~minutes to evaluate the VaR of this one-million-asset portfolio.